NSWSESMembers/Lighthouse/README.md

 Install:

-- NodeJS and npm
-- Gulp (`npm install -g gulp-cli`)

-Build:
-Run `yarn install` in the root of this repository.
-You then should be able to run `gulp`.
-The extension will be built into `build` and bundled into `dist`.
-Load the `build` directory as an unpacked Chrome extension and then execute `gulp watch` while developing to have gulp automatically rebuild JS/JSX as you edit the files.
+- Node and NPM (tested with v18) `brew install node`
+- `cd Lighthouse`
+- `npm install`

+Build for development:

+- `npm start`
+- The extension should now be built into `dist/`.
+Load this into Chrome with dev mode turned on.
+- Webpack should automatically rebuild as you make changes but some changes won't take effect in Chrome until you reload the extension.

 Pull requests are welcome!